MultiQC/MultiQC/docs/core/reports/customisation.md

     min: 1000
 ```

-### Specific column
+### Config for a specific column

-To change the number of decimals used in the General Statistics table for the single column Qualimap _Mean Coverage_:
+To change the number of decimals used in the General Statistics table for the single column _Qualimap: Mean Coverage_:

 ```yaml
 custom_table_header_config: